accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/information-d-accessibilite.md

 title: Accessibility information
 ---

-Accessibility information is all the information (attributes, programmatic relationships, alternatives, etc.) necessary to make content accessible.
-For example: the alternative of a graphic element, the semantics of a passage of text, the title of an inline frame...
+Accessibility information is all the information (attributes, programmatic relationships, alternatives, etc.) required to make content accessible.
+For example: the alternative of a graphic element, the semantics of a text passage, the title of an online frame, etc.

 For example, in HTML, the `alt` attribute of an image is accessibility information.

-An editing tool should have features that allow you to define all the information needed to create accessible content, for example:
+An editing tool should have functions that allow you to define all the information needed to create accessible content, for example

-- be able to define the alternative of an image or, on the contrary, be able to declare it decorative;
+- defining the alternative of an image or, on the contrary, declaring it decorative;
-- be able to define section titles;
+- the ability to define section titles;
-- be able to define the language of a passage of text;
+- define the language of a text passage;
-- be able to define labels for form fields.
+- define labels for form fields.

-All accessibility criteria relating to the targeted content technology are affected.
-For example, for an HTML page, all RAWeb level A and AA criteria must be respected.
-For the creation of a document in PDF format, these are all the criteria of the [reference for evaluating the accessibility of documents in PDF format (RAPDF)](../rapdf1/index.html) at level A and AA which must be able to be respected.
+All the accessibility criteria relating to the content technology in question are concerned.
+For example, for an HTML page, all the RAWeb level A and AA criteria must be met.
+For the creation of a document in PDF format, all the criteria of the [framework for evaluating the accessibility of documents in PDF format (RAPDF)](../rapdf1/index.html) level A and AA must be met.